-The main trunk belt is used to transport ore to the surface at a rate of approximately 4,600 t/h, with work underway to upgrade this to 5,150 t/h.
+The main trunk belt is used to transport ore to the surface at a rate of approximately 5,150 t/h.
 The incline conveyor commences at 4,400 mRL (i.e. the base of Lift 2), extends approximately 7,500 m to the surface and is deposited onto the concentrator coarse ore stockpile where it is gravity-fed into the ore processing system.